shrikrishnalolla/MPQUIC_streaming/README.md

 This is an implementation of [Multipath QUIC](https://github.com/qdeconinck/mp-quic/) transport layer protocol for live video (webcam) streaming.
 We attempted to perform webcam streaming in a loopback interface.

+The frame_save folder contains the frames as received by the receiver.
+Right now, it contains the frames that were obtained during tests.
+The sender.go is the sender code that captures the frames from the webcam using Gocv.
+The receiver.go contains the code to receive frames from the mpquic server.

 ## Installation

 First,setup MPQUIC as described in the following [link](https://multipath-quic.org/2017/12/09/artifacts-available.html).
 Note that the given method is for mininet VM and necessary adjustments need to be made to run it on real systems.
 This experiment was done on a real system.
 This also installs go 1.9.2.